USD / TMT 3,5000

 EUR / TMT 3,8609

-The ancient and medieval city in the foothills of the Kopetdag, now represents the ruins of two settlements: New Nisa and Old Nisa.
+The ancient and medieval city in the foothills of the Kopetdag now represents the ruins of two settlements: New Nisa and Old Nisa.

 The earliest traces of human activity in the place of Nisa belong to 2-4 thousand BC.
 In 1 thousand BC, there already existed a fairly large settled settlement.
 Nisa was declared a World Heritage Site by UNESCO in 2007.
 Nisa is described by some as one of the first capitals of the Parthians.
 It was founded by Arsaces I (reigned c.
-250 BC – 211 BC), and was reputedly the royal necropolis of the Parthian kings.
+250 BC – 211 BC) and was reputedly the royal necropolis of the Parthian kings.

 Old Nissa (formerly Mitridatkert) is of high interest to travelers.
-It is a strong fortress in a form of an irregular pentagon (14 hectares) and one unapproachable bastion.
+It is a strong fortress in the form of an irregular pentagon (14 hectares) and one unapproachable bastion.
 The fortifications are 9 meters thick foundation and were strengthened by 43 rectangular towers.